-Up to 1.36 megalitres of water would be required per day for site preparation works.
-Of this, about 8,600 litres (0.0086 megalitres) is expected to be required as potable water for the construction workforce accessible from the airport site.
-Water would be sourced through access to existing water supply pipelines and from stormwater runoff captured in sediment dams or farm dams at the airport site or procured from alternate locations.
-Water demand for moisture conditioning of bulk earthworks (to allow compaction) would be in the order of 650,000 cubic metres or 650 megalitres over the construction programme.
+Up to 1.36 megalitres of water would be required per day for site preparation activities.
+Of this, about 8,600 litres (0.0086 megalitres) is expected to be required as potable water for the construction workforce.
+Water would be sourced through access to existing water supply pipelines and from stormwater runoff captured in sediment dams or farm dams at the airport site or procured from alternate sources.
+Water demand for moisture conditioning of bulk earthworks (to allow compaction) would be in the order of 650,000 cubic metres (650 megalitres) over the construction programme.
 The earthworks crews would move approximately 37,000 cubic metres of material per day, requiring a daily demand of around 1.1 megalitres of water daily for soil conditioning and approximately 0.25 megalitres for dust suppression.